 Over the last few years we worked with government ministries and agencies, municipal governments, higher education institutions, and corporations in the telecommunications, banking, and FMCG sector, to bring accessible, usable, and – at some inspired moments – delightful web applications to life.

 2015-2018 · The 12th District Mayor’s Office in Budapest, Hungary introduced new e-government services in January 2016, custom developed for the needs of a local government.
-Unique features include digitally signed invoices and legal decision documents, high grade encryption and other security measures, CRM integration, and eDM (electronic direct marketing) capabilities.
+Unique features include digitally signed invoices and legal decision documents, high grade encryption and other security measures, CRM integration, and eDM (electronic direct marketing) capabilities (details in Hungarian).
+In 2018 this service has been picked up by the 6th District (Terezvaros) and 19th District (Kispest) as well.

 My role: planning, product design, graphic design and project management.Zsolt Andrasi